Soviet occupation of the Baltic states (1944): Western Allies' lack of interest

-Western Allies acquiesce on Stalin's hold of the Baltics
+Western Allies acquiesce to Stalin's hold of the Baltics

 The precedent under international law established by the earlier-adopted Stimson Doctrine, as applied to the Baltic states in the Welles Declaration, issued on 23 July 1940 by US Under Secretary of State Sumner Welles, then acting Secretary of State, and the only public statement of policy by the US, defined the basis for non-recognition by the United States of the Soviet Union's forcible incorporation of the Baltic states.

 Despite Welles's statement, the Baltic states soon reprised their centuries-long role as pawns in the conflicts of larger powers.
 After visiting Moscow in the winter of 1941–1942, British Foreign Minister Eden had already advocated sacrificing the Baltic states to secure Soviet cooperation in the war.
 The British ambassador to the U.S., Halifax, reported, "Mr. Eden cannot incur the danger of antagonizing Stalin, and the British War Cabinet have... agree[d] to negotiate a treaty with Stalin, which will recognize the 1940 frontiers of the Soviet Union."

 In March 1942, Churchill wrote to Roosevelt urging the sacrifice of the Baltic states: "The increasing gravity of the war has led me to feel that the principles of the Atlantic Charter ought not to be construed so as to deny Russia the frontiers she occupied when Germany attacked here. ...
 I hope therefore that you will be able to give us a free hand to sign the treaty which Stalin desires as soon as possible."